 Student loan interest is reported on Form 1098-E. If you paid interest of $600 or more on a qualified student loan during the year, you'll receive this form from your lender.

 Here's how to enter your student loan interest in TurboTax.
-We'll ask you ask you questions to make sure you qualify, and also calculate how much of a deduction you’re entitled to.
+We'll ask you questions to make sure you qualify and also calculate how much of a deduction you’re entitled to.

 You claim this deduction as an adjustment to income, so you don't need to itemize your deductions.

 - You may deduct the lesser of $2,500 or the amount of interest you actually paid during the year.